 Forget about running out of parchment paper; silicone mats can be reused again and again.

 Buy some olives, chop up some other tasty things like garlic cloves and oranges, and mix them all up with oil, vinegar, and spices.
 Ideally, they’d mingle in the fridge overnight, but 15 to 20 minutes will do in a pinch.
-You could also throw some bocconcini into the mix if you’ve got a dairy-loving crowd.
+You could also throw some bocconcini or firm feta cubes into the mix if you’ve got a dairy-loving crowd.

 Natural Bamboo Knotted Cocktail Picks, 300 for $7.99 on Amazon